sammancoaching/website/society/events/open_space_2022-04-20-thankyou.md

 ---

 # Sign up Successful
-Thankyou for signing up for the [Samman Society Online Open Space Event](open_space_2022-04-20.html)!
+Thankyou for signing up for the Samman Society Online Open Space Event.